Storm Over the Andes: Plot

-Cynical pilot Captain Robert Kent (Jack Holt has been hired on as a mercenary for Bolivia in their war with Paraguay.
-Major Manuel Tovar (Antonio Moreno) in charge of the men at Entre Rios where Kent is assigned, grounds Kent for dangerous flying.
-Kent also makes an enemy of Mitchell (Grant Withers), another flyer, when he flirts with Mitchell's girl Juanita (Anita Camargo), giving her a distinctive snake ring, one of many he has cynically given out.
+Cynical pilot Captain Robert Kent has been hired on as a mercenary for Bolivia in their war with Paraguay.
+Major Manuel Tovar in charge of the men at Entre Rios where Kent is assigned, grounds Kent for dangerous flying.
+Kent also makes an enemy of Mitchell, another flyer, when he flirts with Mitchell's girl Juanita, giving her a distinctive snake ring, one of many he has cynically given out.
 Tovar says nothing is more wonderful than giving your love to one woman forever.

 When Paraguayan bombers fly over Entre Rios, everyone except Kent prepares to attack.
 Determined to fly, Kent knocks out Mitchell and takes his place.
 Kent is slightly wounded in the attack, and he is sent to the hospital in La Paz to recuperate.
 Tovar forgives him for disobeying orders.
-Against his nurse's orders, Kent leaves the hospital to take part in a fiesta, where he meets a beautiful and mysterious woman named Teresa (Mona Barrie).
+Against his nurse's orders, Kent leaves the hospital to take part in a fiesta, where he meets a beautiful and mysterious woman named Teresa.
 He gives her one of his snake rings.
 This time, Kent has fallen in love, he tries to take back the ring, but Teresa begs to keep it as a memento.
 She slips off before he can learn where she lives.